Dr Louise Noble

 She is presently working on a book on water management in sixteenth and seventeenth-century rural England and its ideological and metaphorical constructs.

-Louise is a member of the UNE WRaIN Group; Arts New England; the ARC Network of Early European Research and the Posthuman Literary and Cultural Studies Research Group.
+Louise is a member of the UNE WRaIN Group, and the UNE Environmental Humanities Research Network.